PSA Testing

 Details of PSA tests.

 It is a simple blood test which measures the level of Prostate Specific Antigen protein.
-The protein is found in all men but a raised level may indicate a problem with the Prostate – often due to an infection or an enlarged Prostate which is common in older men.
+The protein is found in all men but a raised level may indicate a problem – often due to an infection or an enlarged Prostate which is common in older men.
 It cannot identify cancer directly.
 The test is not foolproof and can give misleading results but it is the best test readily available.

 The PSA test is not currently part of the NHS national screening programme – partly based on outdated data that showed many men went on to have unnecessary biopsies which, in themselves, could cause complications and further distress.
 These days a simple MRI scan will filter out patients who really need further treatment.
 Nevertheless, every man over the age of 50 is entitled to a free PSA test from their GP – you just need to ask!